angular-package/property/README.md

 #### `accessorCallback()`

-The default callback function for the `AccessorDescriptors.guard()` static method that's used to guard inputted value.
+The default callback function for the `AccessorDescriptors.guard()` static method that's used to guard provided value.

 ```typescript
 const accessorCallback: ResultCallback = callbackErrorMessage(